-Now is a great time to plan out your calendar of events for the rest of the year and we have ideas to inspire philanthropy all year round.
-Let’s get creative and think of ways to engage your community in some fun experiences while raising awareness and funds for the great causes you support.
+Now is a great time to plan out your calendar of events for the rest of the year, and we have some creative fundraising ideas to inspire philanthropy all year round.
+Try some of these creative ways of engaging your community in fun experiences while raising funds for the great causes you support.

 - New Year’s Eve – New Year’s Eve is a great opportunity to celebrate new beginnings.
 Are the funds that your organization supports that helps people start anew?
 Throw a party where the donation receipt is your ticket to access the fun!